-This two year linear course offers insight into a range of different religious, philosophical and ethical perspectives on the world.
+This two-year Religious Studies A Level course offers insight into a range of different religious, philosophical and ethical perspectives on the world.
 You will study the philosophy of religion, religion and ethics, different cultures and belief systems as well as developments in Buddhist thought.

 Level: A Level (level 3)

 POSSIBLE CAREER OPTIONS:

 Religious Studies, Philosophy And Ethics, Theology, History, Politics, Law, Anthropology, Sociology.